-Digital radiography – X-rays, a type of ionizing radiation, are used to produce images of the body.
+X-rays, a type of ionizing radiation, are used to produce images of the body.
 Typical studies are of the thorax, abdomen, or musculoskeletal system.

-Fluoroscopy – continuous low dose x-rays are used to obtain real-time, moving, images to aid in the diagnosis of tracheal and esophageal abnormalities.
+Continuous low dose x-rays are used to obtain real-time, moving, images to aid in the diagnosis of tracheal and esophageal abnormalities.

-Nuclear medicine - a subspecialty of radiology in which radioisotopes (compounds containing radioactive forms of atoms) are put into the body to evaluate organ function or localize bone disease such as stress fractures or tumor metastasis.
+Nuclear medicine is a subspecialty of radiology in which radioisotopes (compounds containing radioactive forms of atoms) are put into the body to evaluate organ function or localize bone disease such as stress fractures or tumor metastasis.

-Ultrasound - used to produce images of internal organs such as the kidneys, urinary bladder, adrenal glands, liver and gallbladder using high-frequency sound waves.
+Ultrasounds are used to produce images of internal organs such as the kidneys, urinary bladder, adrenal glands, liver and gallbladder using high-frequency sound waves.
 Unlike a traditional x-ray, there is no ionizing radiation exposure with this imaging modality.